DaveHJT/Damage-Minecraft-Squid-Workshop-Project/README.md

 	/scoreboard players set PLAYER4 team 0
 	/scoreboard players set PLAYER5 team 0
 ### Custom Death Message
-When the damage score is added:
+When the damage score is added, you should do these to enable custom death message:
-1. Tag the damage taker the following tags
+1. Tag the damage taker the tags in list below to trigger special message
-2. Assign the damage taker's hit_by score by the damage applyer's UID(unique player ID created by this datapack) can trigger custom death messages if the player is killed by this damage.
+2. Assign the damage taker's hit_by score by the damage applyer's UID(unique player ID created by this datapack) to identify the killer if the player is killed by this damage.

 | Condition | Death Message |
 | --- | :------ |